domRiddle/ASF/Localization.md

 ## Scope

 Our platform supports localization of our main ASF program, as well as whole localizable content that we offer together with it.
-This includes especially our web config generator, our IPC GUI, as well as our wiki.
+This includes especially our ASF-WebConfigGenerator, ASF-ui, as well as our wiki.
 All of that is possible to translate through convenient crowdin interface.

 ---